Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph: Abstract

 \section{Abstract}

 Kinetic magnetism is an iconic and rare example of collective quantum order that emerges from the interference of paths taken by a hole in a sea of strongly interacting fermions.
 Here the lattice topology plays a fundamental role, with odd loops frustrating ferromagnetism, as seen in recent experiments.
 However, the resulting magnetic order on a general graph has remained elusive.
-Here we systematically establish, using exact diagonalization, that local frustration centers on a grid strongly bind singlets while sharing a delocalized hole.
-This collective effect generalizes to random graphs, producing sharp and predictable variation with tunable frustration measures.
-Our findings demonstrate that one can shape the spin order as well as tune the net magnetization by embedding geometric frustration, opening up new avenues for spatially resolved quantum control of many-body systems.
+Here we systematically establish a general principle: that local frustration centers bind singlets while sharing a delocalized hole.
+This collective effect|absent in exchange magnetism|extends from rectangular grids to random graphs, producing sharp and predictable variation with tunable frustration measures.
+Our findings demonstrate that one can shape the spin order and tune the net magnetization by embedding kinetic frustration, opening ways of spatially resolved quantum control of many-body systems.
 We outline a protocol to realize some of the key findings in existing cold-atom setups.

-Frustrated magnetism is a classic example of many-body phenomena where the underlying lattice topology dictates collective ordering, giving rise to novel phases of matter such as spin liquids and spin ice \cite{intro_FM_book, diep_book, balents2010spin}.
-In the more commonly studied case, frustration arises from competing spin-exchange interactions defined on the bonds of a lattice, which cannot all be simultaneously satisfied~\cite{moessner2006geometrical}.
-However, frustration can also result from destructive quantum interference of paths taken by mobile spins, which increases the kinetic energy for certain spin configurations \cite{haerter_shastry_triangular_2005, mattis_book}.
-Unlike exchange coupling, this kinetic magnetism does not have any classical counterpart.
+Frustrated magnetism is a classic setting in which the lattice topology dictates collective ordering, giving rise to novel phases of matter such as spin liquids and spin ice \cite{intro_FM_book, diep_book, balents2010spin}.
+In the more commonly studied case, frustration arises from competing spin-exchange interactions defined on the bonds of a lattice, which cannot all be simultaneously satisfied \cite{moessner2006geometrical}.
+A distinct type of frustration arises from destructive quantum interference of paths taken by mobile spins, which increases the kinetic energy for certain spin configurations \cite{haerter_shastry_triangular_2005, mattis_book}.
+Unlike exchange coupling, this kinetic magnetism has no classical counterpart.
 How such a purely quantum-mechanical order is governed by the loop structure of the lattice is a fundamental question that has remained elusive for several decades.